1800: Abolitionism - the Fight for Human Rights

 Historian Manisha Sinha (2017) wrote, “The connection between slave resistance and abolition in the United States was proximate and continuous.
 Prominent slave revolts marked the turn toward immediate abolition.
 Fugitive slaves united all factions of the movement and led abolitionists to justify revolutionary resistance to slavery” (p.
 2).

-Free Black people, fugitive enslaved persons, and Black church members increasingly mobilized white and Black groups to criticize slavery and actively resist it.
+Free Black people, fugitive enslaved persons, and Black church members increasingly mobilized White and Black groups to criticize slavery and actively resist it.

 Historian Tunde Adeleke (1998) noted,